 Thrips are present all year, but their populations increase in the early fall and late spring.
-Thrips spread from surrounding mustard, alfalfa, onion and wheat fields, weeds and unirrigated pastures
+Thrips spread from mustard, alfalfa, onion and wheat fields, surrounding weedy areas and unirrigated pastures.
+Generally speaking, thrips are not currently a large threat to kohlrabi production.

-Thrips species are small (1/20-1/25") slender and pale yellow-brown in color.
-The two species are very similar in appearance, which can make it difficult to distinguish between them.
-It is important, however, to identify which species of thrips is present because western flower thrips are more difficult to control.
+Thrips species are small (1/20-1/25 in.), slender and pale yellow-brown in color.
+The two species are similar in appearance, which can make it difficult to distinguish between them.
+It is important, however, to identify which species of thrips are present because western flower thrips are more difficult to control.
 Consulting a specialist is best if one is unsure.
 Female thrips lay small, white, bean-shaped eggs within the plant tissue.
 The hatched nymphs are similar in appearance to the adults, but smaller in size and lack wings.
 Thrips will pupate in the soil, or leaf litter, below the plant.

-Thrips feeding wrinkles and deforms leaves, damages heads and stunted growth.
+Thrips feeding wrinkles and deforms leaves and stunts growth.
 Feeding can also cause brown scaring.
 Extreme damage causes leaves to dry and fall off the plant.
-Black dust (thrips feces) on the leaves distinguishes this damage from windburn or sand burn.
-Thrips present in harvested cauliflower are considered a contaminant.
+Black dust (thrips feces) on the leaves distinguishes this damage from wind burn or sand burn.

-Sampling and Treatment Thresholds: Sticky traps are a good monitor of thrips migration into a field.
-When inspecting for thrips, the folded plant tissue and cauliflower heads must be carefully examined, as this is where thrips prefer to hide.
+Sampling and Treatment Thresholds: Sticky traps are a good way to monitor for thrips migration into a field.
+When inspecting for thrips, the folded plant tissue must be carefully examined, as this is where thrips prefer to hide.
 It is estimated that for every 3 to 5 thrips observed there are three times as many that are undiscovered.
-Experts at the University of Arizona suggest treating cauliflower prior to head formation if populations reach 1 thrips per 10 plants 14.
-After head formation, the crop should be treated when the population reaches 1 thrips per 25 plants 14.
+The University of Arizona recommends that prior to the formation of the swollen stem, kohlrabi should be treated when populations reach 1 thrips per 10 plants 14.
+After stem formation, the crop should be treated when the population reaches 1 thrips per 25 plants 14.